MickaelCormier/llvip-pose/README.md

 ## Data Preparation

-Download the LLVIP images from the *"[LLVIP Website](https://bupt-ai-cz.github.io/LLVIP/)"* Downdload the LLVIP-Pose from the *"[LLVIP-Pose Release](https://github.com/MickaelCormier/llvip-pose/releases/)"*
+Download the LLVIP images from the *"[LLVIP Website](https://bupt-ai-cz.github.io/LLVIP/)"*.
+Download the LLVIP-Pose from the *"[LLVIP-Pose Release](https://github.com/MickaelCormier/llvip-pose/releases/)"*.

-Once dowloaded, please organise the data in the data/ directory as follows.
+Once downloaded, please organise the data in the data/ directory as follows.

 ```
 |-data